Wondering what are the coolest and most immersive flight simulators that are available for the Oculus Rift?

 It is a very hard game to master but being on that learning curve is still fun inducing, even for beginners.
 If you have a wish to experience immersive realism, this game is for you.

-Lunar Flight is a really enjoyable game for those who like flying slowly in space, and focus on the accuracy of your controlled spacecraft.
-The interior is really sexy looking, and can give you an awesome feeling when you turn your head around to see some stats (for safe landing).
+Lunar Flight is a really enjoyable game for those who like flying slowly in space and focus on the accuracy of your controlled spacecraft.
+The interior is really sexy looking (2021 update: Not so sexy anymore) and can give you an awesome feeling when you turn your head around to see some stats (for a safe landing).
 You have different cameras which you can use to see your surroundings with more clarity.

 Even though you don’t have to pay for this game, it still manages to give you an amazing virtual reality experience.
-But because of this game being free to play, you can encounter some unnecessary plane balance issues that may ruin the fun.
-Nevertheless, it is worth to get as it’s a very immersive game, and can give a little advantage over other players since you can look around in your plane more easily.
+But because this game is free to play, you can encounter some unnecessary plane balance issues that may ruin the fun.
+Nevertheless, it is worth getting as it’s a very immersive game and can give a little advantage over other players since you can look around in your plane more easily.

 Plus, it is a lot easier to master your flying in this flight simulator than in other games that are mentioned above.

-Rarely can you get such feelings from the video game.
+Rarely you can get such feelings from a video game.
 If you have some extra dollars to spend, you should definitely get the Elite Dangerous for that awesome and unusual experience.

-Honorable Mentions: Flight Simulator X, RiftWings, Skycall: Rook Island, Wingsuit, Prepar3D, Volo Airsport.
+Honorable Mentions: Flight Simulator X, RiftWings, Skycall: Rook Island, Wingsuit, Prepar3D, Volo Airsport, The Flying Circus.

 Have any more flight simulators for the Oculus Rift to add?
 Feel free to comment below: